opatiny/chemexper-internship-workbook/js/npmDev.md

 ### Create or replace `.eslintrc.yml`
 If it doesn't exist, create a `.eslintrc.yml` file at the first level of the project.

-If your project is a module, this file should already exist.If you are creating a project from scratch, create the file.
-This should be the new contents of the file:
+If your project is a module, this file should already exist.
+If you are creating a project from scratch, create the file.
+This should be the contents of the file:
 ```yml
 extends: cheminfo
 ```